 They say when in Rome, do as the Romans do.
 Since this was our first day in a French port, we woke up to fresh croissants, baguettes, and brie.
-As per usual, the entire jar of Nuetella was gone within 5 minutes.
-After cleanup we had our Oceanography class followed by our Basic seamanship class.
+As per usual, the entire jar of Nutella was gone within 5 minutes.
+After cleanup, we had our Oceanography class followed by our Basic seamanship class.
 After lunch, there was some more studying, then a bit of knot tying, followed by our International Competent Crew Exam for Basic Seamanship.
-I am exhausted after just typing that, so you can imagine that by the end of that we were all celebrating with a nice afternoon lounge session on deck.
+I am exhausted after just typing that, so you can imagine that by the end of that, we were all celebrating with a nice afternoon lounge session on deck.
 This was quickly followed by snorkeling the site we will later dive tonight.
-Apparently cornbread doesn’t exist in England or Spain, as Hannah, Georgia, and Clara had never even heard of it.
-It was therefore only fitting that we have cornbread and chili for dinner.
+Apparently, cornbread doesn’t exist in England or Spain, like Hannah, Georgia, and Clara had never even heard of it.
+It was, therefore, only fitting that we have cornbread and chili for dinner.
 With the whole pan of cornbread completely devoured, we set off for our night dives.
-The whole ocean was glowing with bioluminescence and a huge lobster added some excitement to the dive.
+The whole ocean was glowing with bioluminescence, and a huge lobster added some excitement to the dive.
 The night ended with tea and paper writing until the wee hours of the morning.
 An early morning waits as a few of us will be getting up at 4 am to hike the mountainside that towers over Ocean Star to catch the sunrise!
 Bon voyage!

 Related VoyageView All Voyages